Artifacts in the Philippines: 17 Most Intense Archaeological Discoveries

-In 2012, the remains of what archaeologists believe to be the biggest balangay (plank boat) in Philippine history was recovered in Butuan City.
+In 2012, the remains of what archaeologists believe to be the biggest balangay (plank boat) in Philippine history were recovered in Butuan City.

-Estimated to be around 800 years old, the newly-discovered Butuan “mother boat” may be centuries older than the European ships that landed in the archipelago in 16th century, and even predates Magellan’s arrival and death in 1521.
+Estimated to be around 800 years old, the newly-discovered Butuan “mother boat” may be centuries older than the European ships that landed in the archipelago in the 16th century and even predates Magellan’s arrival and death in 1521.